BigDataRepublic/modern_data_stack_training/SESSION_2.md

 - Working with packages
 - Writing custom tests
-- Writing and using macos
+- Writing and using marcos
 - Using `incremental` materialization
 - Using snapshots